-A move that you have retracted can be replayed by pressing the anticlockwise arrow button G and moving the piece on the board as prompted by the lights and the screen.
+A move that you have retracted can be replayed by pressing the anticlockwise arrow button the piece on the board as prompted by the lights and the screen.

 To replay a sequence, you may repeat this same procedure to execute each individual move.
-Alternatively, you may simply press \Box several times and then reconstruct the position at the end of the sequence.
+Alternatively, you may simply press several times and then reconstruct the position at the end of the sequence.